COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Phosphatidylinositol 3-kinase (PI3K) inhibitors

-Four PI3K inhibitors have been approved by the U.S. Food and Drug Administration, two of which (idelalisib and duvelisib) carry a boxed warning for gastrointestinal complications, including diarrhea.[65,66] Given the severity of diarrhea that may be seen with idelalisib, an expert panel convened to develop management strategies for idelalisib-associated diarrhea.
+The U.S. Food and Drug Administration has approved four PI3K inhibitors, two of which (idelalisib and duvelisib) carry a boxed warning for gastrointestinal complications, including diarrhea.[65,66] Given the severity of diarrhea that may be seen with idelalisib, an expert panel convened to develop management strategies for idelalisib-associated diarrhea.
 Panelists commented that it is not clear whether diarrhea is a class effect of PI3K inhibitors.
-The authors noted that for idelalisib, two types of diarrhea may be seen: the first type appears to be self-limiting, occurring within the first 8 weeks of treatment; the second type tends to respond poorly to antidiarrheal therapy and occurs later in treatment (approximately 7 months after the start of treatment).
-In the second type of diarrhea, the histologic appearance of the colon is consistent with lymphocytic colitis; therefore, the panel recommended considering treatment with steroids or budesonide.
+The authors noted that for idelalisib, two types of diarrhea may be seen.
+The first type appears to be self-limiting, occurring within the first 8 weeks of treatment; the second type tends to respond poorly to antidiarrheal therapy and occurs later, approximately 7 months after the start of treatment.
+In the second type of diarrhea, the histological appearance of the colon is consistent with lymphocytic colitis.
+Therefore, the panel recommended considering treatment with steroids or budesonide.

 Factors that influence the occurrence and severity of radiation enteritis include the following: